Anbeeld/ARoAI/docs/analysis.md

 - Overrides vanilla strike events with AI-friendly behavior
 - Provides players with an optional "Autobuild" feature using the same algorithms

-**Expected outcome:** AI countries achieve noticeably higher GDP and Standard of Living compared to vanilla, because the custom scripts make more rational construction and fiscal decisions than the built-in AI.
+**Design goal:** AI countries should achieve higher GDP and Standard of Living compared to vanilla.
+The custom scripts make more targeted construction and fiscal decisions than the built-in AI — for example, ARoAI's evaluation system checks market supply/demand before queuing production buildings, whereas the vanilla AI does not.
+Outcomes vary with starting country, game rules, and mod configuration.

 ---

 ## 2. Why It Exists

-Victoria 3's vanilla AI makes suboptimal economic decisions: it overbuilds certain sectors, underbuilds others, ignores market conditions, and manages budgets poorly.
+Victoria 3's vanilla AI makes suboptimal economic decisions: it overbuilds sectors like government administration and military infrastructure (leaving construction starved), builds production buildings without checking whether the market already has surplus supply, and leaves tax levels unchanged for decades at a time.
 The Paradox scripting language was designed for content (events, journal entries), not heavy algorithmic work, so the vanilla AI relies on C++ code that modders cannot change.

 ARoAI works around this by:
 - Disabling the C++ AI for construction/budgeting via `NAI` defines